jqtangust/FilmRemoval/README.md

 ## 📢 **News and Updates**

+- ✅ May 28, 2024.
+We release the pre-trained model of Film Removal in K-ford.
+Check this Google Cloud link for [DOWNLOAD](https://drive.google.com/file/d/13Cn7tX5bFBxsYZG1Haw5VcqhSxWnNzMW/view?usp=sharing).
 - ✅ May 06, 2024.
 We release the code of Film Removal.
 - ✅ May 06, 2024.
 We release the dataset of Film Removal.
 Check this Google Cloud link for [DOWNLOAD](https://drive.google.com/file/d/1oi2KyF1ShQqaoF38A02OupDZ4CNvEap3/view?usp=sharing).